Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 - **~40% conversion rate** reflects strong customer adoption

 These results demonstrate that the campaign is not only statistically valid but also **commercially effective**.

+👉 The campaign demonstrates both statistical significance and measurable business value, making it suitable for risk-aware scaling decisions.

 ### Decision Logic